 Cooper also conducts drug screen exams on all new employees prior to beginning work; once on staff interns are also subject to random selection for drug testing.
 Use of illegal drugs is considered a “failed” drug test.
 If the candidate has a prescription for an opioid or other controlled substance and the screen matches the prescription that is a “pass.”
 Medical marijuana with a prescription may be a “pass” but the candidate is required to comply with prohibitions on use and possession in the workplace to comply with Federal Drug Free Workplace Act.
 Match results and selection decisions are contingent meeting these criteria.
 In addition to the above requirements, it is understood that applicants who are offered an internship position expressly agree that they are able to accept and fulfill a one-year, full-time training appointment.

 Applicants for the Cooper Internship Program must be doctoral students in good standing at an American Psychological Association (APA) or Canadian Psychological Association (CPA) accredited graduate program in the fields of clinical and/or counseling psychology.
-Applicants will also be considered from Psychological Clinical Science Accreditation System (PCSAS) accredited programs in Clinical Science.
 Selection criteria will also include the applicant’s statement of goals, professional interests, and objectives for internship training, and consideration of future professional goals.
 The applicant’s prior training, as they relate to the aims of the program and the rotations offered in the internship program, including settings, clinical and supervisory experiences, will also be considered.
 The applicant’s discussion of their clinical experiences and interests during interviews will be given significant consideration.
 It is also important that applicants demonstrate interest in gaining entry-level competencies in Behavioral Medicine/Health Psychology.

 Cooper University Behavioral Medicine strongly affirms our beliefs, which are confirmed in the scientific literature (Tedesco, 2001), that promoting and prioritizing diversity leads to improved near and long term outcomes in student education and in their long term engagement in civic outcome that promotes systemic change.
 In doing so, this can, among other results, build cultural competency and trust with those who rely on our health systems for their physical and psychological care.
 In addition, we believe that creating diverse groups of trainees breeds productivity via the opportunity to learn and grow with each other, noting that a multicultural exchange of ideas promotes richer ideas and, in turn, innovation and creativity and solving present and long-standing problems in health care.
 Given these beliefs, the Cooper University Behavioral Medicine internship is committed to ranking first qualified applicants from minority backgrounds.
 Lastly, there is large population of Spanish-speaking patients from various backgrounds for whom Behavioral Medicine is regularly consulted; as such, we strive to recruit bi-cultural and bi-lingual Latinx Spanish-speaking applicants who may be able to enhance the provision of psychological care.

-Interested candidates who meet the above requirements may apply by providing the following information through the APPI online application portal:
+Interested candidates who meet the above requirements may apply by providing the following information:

-- A letter from your graduate institution’s Director of Clinical Training (DCT) documenting your status as an student, whether any probationary or remedial actions have been taken, whether you are on track to successfully complete the necessary requirements prior to internship (include in the APPI).
+- A letter from your graduate institution’s Director of Clinical Training (DCT) documenting your status as an student, whether any probationary or remedial actions have been taken, whether you are on track to successfully complete the necessary requirements prior to internship.

-- One copy of all graduate school transcripts (include in the APPI).
+- One copy of all graduate school transcripts.

-If at the time of application your dissertation has not been completed, please submit a letter from your dissertation chair documenting the timeline for completion of your dissertation (include in APPI).
+If at the time of application your dissertation has not been completed, please submit a letter from your dissertation chair documenting the timeline for completion of your dissertation.

 The application materials of candidates are reviewed in the order they are received.
 Applicants are strongly encouraged to submit materials as early as possible prior to the deadline.
 Due to COVID-19, all interviews will occur via telephone and/or video–based (e.g., Web-Ex, Skype).
 Interviews will be scheduled in December and January.
 Offers of interviews and appointments will be made by email in accordance with APPIC uniform notification guidelines.
 Cooper University Health Care strongly adheres to APPIC Internship Selection Guidelines.